Granite Gear Blaze 60

 Other Versions of the Granite Gear Blaze

-We tested the women’s-specific Blaze 60, which is new for 2019 and complements the unisex model.
-The two share the same design, weight, feature set, and customization options, although the unisex pack does come in an additional long torso length size (21-24 inches; 3 pounds 1.6 ounces).
-We haven’t had firsthand experience with the unisex Blaze, but we imagine it offers a very similar fit.
+We tested the women’s-specific Blaze 60, which complements the unisex model.
+The two share the same design, weight, feature set, and customization options, although the unisex pack does come in an additional long torso length size (21-24 inches; 3 lbs.
+1.6 oz.).
+We don’t yet have firsthand experience with the unisex Blaze, but we imagine it offers a very similar fit.
 You also get more muted color options including plain black and tan, which some might prefer over the bright teal accents on the women’s pack.

 What We Like

 - Despite its low weight, the Blaze 60 hauls weight extremely well and is very comfortable mile after mile.

 - Massive side pockets, a removable top lid, and hidden zipper across the front panel all add convenience and allow easy access to crucial gear while on the trail.